C2B2A/Verteilte-Systeme---Marktsimulation/README.md

 # Verteilte-Systeme---Marktsimulation

-Quellcode für die Marktsimulation verteilter Systeme.
+Source code for market simulation of distributed systems.
-- mind.
-2 Märkte
+- At least 2 markets
-- mind.
-5 Anbieter
+- At least 5 providers
-- gleichzeitige Zugriffe und Fehlerabwicklung
+- Concurrent access and error handling
-- Bestellungen ganz oder gar nicht
+- Orders either complete or not at all

 # Official Task Description
 The aim of this task is for you to gain a better understanding of the implementation of distributed systems